ranias86/ranias86/README.md

 ## 🚀 About Me
 - 🌱 I'm Rania Saleh ..
-- 🛠 I graduated from Faulty of Computer and Information - Helwan University in 2009 ..
+- 🛠 I'm graduated from Faulty of Computer and Information - Helwan University in 2009 ..
+- 👯 I have 7 years of experience in Application Support Engineering ..
-- 🏢 Recently, I have returned to coding with great enthusiasm ..
+- 🏢 Recently, I have returned to coding with great enthusiasm 😄 ..
 - ⚡ Aspiring to become a ✨Full Stack Developer✨..